Trump threatens more tariffs on China as global markets plunge

 “Let’s take Vietnam," he said on CNBC.
 “When they come to us and say, ‘We’ll go to zero tariffs,’ that means nothing to us because it’s the non-tariff cheating that matters.”

-On Monday, the president is scheduled to welcome the Los Angeles Dodgers to the White House to celebrate their World Series victory.
-He's also meeting with Israeli Prime Minister Benjamin Netanyahu, and they're expected to hold a joint press conference in the afternoon.
+On Monday, Trump welcomed the Los Angeles Dodgers to the White House to celebrate their World Series victory.
+He's also meeting with Israeli Prime Minister Benjamin Netanyahu, but the White House said their planned joint press conference has been canceled.

 Trump has strived for a united front after the chaotic infighting of his first term.
 However, the economic turbulence has exposed some fractures within his disparate coalition of supporters.